ASasamori/BUtLAR_Voice-Powered-Digital_Human_Assistant/README.md

 **Introduction:**
 ----------------------------------------------------------------------------------------------------

 Meet BUtLAR!
 BUtLAR is an innovative audio responder capable of natural, voice-based conversations, offering users a more personalized and accurate experience across diverse categories.
-The responder is voice-activated and uses voice recognition to interact exclusively with authorized users.
-One of the Yobe SDK's key features, speaker identification, ensures that if unrecognized voices are speaking, or if there is ambient noise, BUtLAR will not respond to those outside the recognition system.
-Additionally, users can specify when multiple speakers are present, allowing Yobe’s audio processing to focus solely on their unique targets.
+The responder is voice-activated and aims to highlight the advanced audio processing that Yobe, our client, offers.
+BUtLAR has capabilities to seamlessly integrate features from Yobe Inc. that personalize audio processing through speaker identification, noise immunity, and answer generation in real-time.
 The overall design of BUtLAR emphasizes natural conversation and provides accurate responses to user queries.
 These components offer a cohesive product that highlights the powerful features of Yobe’s product.

+Our current implementation does not include Yobe's SDK.
+The SDK release we had access to was far more compatible with a one-query model, which we previously implemented.
+We wanted to emphasize the conversational aspect of BUtLAR, and therefore do not utilize the previous SDK.
+However, Yobe's new SDK has extensive potential for integrating a real-time audio capture.
+This repository serves as the groundwork for implementing the new SDK, called BioPSI.

 Our design integrates Yobe’s Audio Processing SDK, OpenAI’s LLM, Google ASR, and a streamlined, minimalistic hardware setup to bring all components together.
 When a user asks a question, BUtLAR will retrieve a query from audio processed by Yobe’s SDK (“listen”), process the data with LLMs to formulate a correct response (“think”), and then relay this information to the user (“speak”).